 Mr. Gilday’s transactional practice focuses on commercial real estate matters.
 He routinely drafts and negotiates construction contracts, commercial real estate broker listing agreements, and property management agreements.
 He also provides clients with general business advice, and advises with respect to property rights, mechanics’ liens, leasing rights, employment contracts, and day-to-day legal issues.

 Mr. Gilday serves as an Adjunct Professor of Law at the American University Washington College of Law, where he teaches trial advocacy.
 He has also been an instructor of law in the subjects of legal ethics, torts, and litigation at the University of Maryland, University College.
 He also previously taught construction contract drafting at TW Perry Contractor College.

 Mr. Gilday graduated from Gonzaga College High School in Washington, D.C.
 He received his bachelor’s degree from the University of Maryland and law degree from the Catholic University of America.
-After graduating from law school, Mr. Gilday served for three years as an officer in the United States Marine Corps.
+After graduating from law school, Mr. Gilday served as an officer in the United States Marine Corps.